sahafeez/dotfiles/README.md

-updated to os x 10.10
+updated to MacOS 10.15.6
+python3 for powerline